Best Time to Trek Everest Base Camp

 Day 14: Final Departure from Kathmandu

-This route itinerary is carefully designed to reduce altitude sickness risk.
+This route itinerary is carefully designed to reduce the risk of altitude sickness.

 best-time-everest-base-camp-trek